antoinepryy/TDA602-man-in-the-middle/README.md

 store or read them using pcap files, match requests and replies and much more.
 It is designed to allow fast packet prototyping by using default values that work.
 We will use this to efficiently craft malicious packets on our network to demonstrate the vulnerability.

+#### Python code files

+- main.py: this file is the central hub to launch all the other scripts.
+You just need to specify an argument when launching this script between the available list (ARP, telnet, http, defense).
+For the `http` or `telnet` sniffing commands to work, you should launch the `ARP` command first in a separate window in order to become MITM.
+- src/mitm/mitm.py: this script is launched with the `ARP` command when executing main.py.
+The script launches the ARP Poisoning attack on the specified IP addresses (client & server) so that the attacker becomes MITM.
+When stopped, it sends the correct ARP responses packets back to the targets.
+- src/mitm/sniffer_telnet.py: this script is launched with the `telnet` command when executing main.py.
+The script analyses the content of the telnet connection packets that are transiting between the client and the server to fetch the credentials.
+Once the credentials are obtained, the script prints the login/password for the attacker and initialises a telnet connection to the server with those credentials.
+It then tries to read the content of the shadow file and paste its content in a .txt file called `output_date.txt`.
+- src/mitm/sniffer_http.py: this script is launched with the `http` command when executing main.py.
+The script analyses the content of the POST HTTP packets that are transiting between the client and the server when the client tries to log in on the web page.
+It fetchs the credentials and print them for the attacker.
+- src/mitm/anti_spoofing.py: this script is launched with the `defense` command when executing main.py.
+The script only works on a Windows environment for now but it will continuously check the content of the ARP table and detect if a MAC address corresponds to two different IPs.
+Once it detects an ARP Poisoning attempt, it will print an alert for the administrator.
+- src/mitm/utils.py: Python file not launchable via the main.py.
+It contains a function used in the majority of our scripts that sends an ARP request to a specified IP in order to get its MAC address.
+- src/webapp/: contains our test login page files (index.html, login.php and style.css)

 #### First case: Telnet connection attack

 Our first usecase will be a telnet connection between the client and the server machines.
 Telnet is not recommended, it's considered as an unsecured